Federal University of Minas Gerais: Medical sciences

 The UFMG Faculty of Medicine is one of the founding academic units and receives massive investments from the Union's (Federal Government) Executive Power Ministry of Health, leading to an important research output in the Brazilian scientific scenario.
 The UFMG School of Medicine's twelve departments research more than 100 topics, using the infrastructure of the Hospital das Clínicas and its 14 labs.
 Around 60% of the unit's more than 470 teachers hold a master's or a doctoral degree, and most of them take part in scientific production.

 A large part of the research stems from the 12 medicine post graduate programs offered by UFMG.
 Among the topics are infectious and parasitic diseases, hematology and oncology, gastroenterology and digestive tract surgery, ophthalmology, and endocrinology.
 There are also publications on pathology, surgery, ambulatory surgery, infectious and parasitic diseases, spider and snake poisons, transplants, toxicology, tropical medicine, sexually transmitted diseases, AIDS, fetal medicine, neurosurgery, oncology, gynecology and obstetrics, and preventive and social medicine.

 Nursing

 More than half the 82 teachers of the School of Nursing, most of whom have master's and doctoral degrees, are involved in projects that are largely interdisciplinary.

 Distributed among the unit's three departments, they work at the university hospitals and in the public health system.
 Some of their research topics are education and the nursing curriculum, transmitted diseases, work force, workers' health quality, and rites of death in senior citizens' memories.

 Dentistry

 Many of the School of Dentistry's 100 teachers, one-fifth of whom hold a master's or doctoral degree, does research.
-Research includes bio-safety in dental practice, dental trauma, social representation of health and mouth disease, orthodontics for deciduous and permanent teeth, surgery, peridental disease and cyst, and prevention and epidemiology of cavities and other diseases.
+Research includes bio-safety in dental practice, dental trauma, social representation of health and mouth disease, orthodontics for deciduous and permanent teeth, surgery, periodontal disease and cyst, and prevention and epidemiology of cavities and other diseases.